 A software architect’s roles and responsibilities involve taking your requirements and figuring out how to embody them in software for long-lasting impact.
 They work at a high level but can also go as deep as a single code line if necessary for good architecture.
 And if you’re careful in your choice, your company will get an opportunity to scale and pivot, minimize maintenance and operational costs, and bring revenue.

 At Syndicode, you can get consulting services on software architecture from seasoned experts in custom development.
-We set strict skill requirements for candidates, such as being able to handle creating a system from scratch, making complex things sound simple, and have a problem-solving mindset.
+We set strict skill requirements for candidates, such as being able to handle creating a system from scratch, making complex things sound simple, and having a problem-solving mindset.